 Woman’s Athletic Club

 Well located along the Magnificent Mile, the exclusive Woman’s Athletic Club—the first athletic club for women in the U.S. and a historic landmark—is a private members-only club established in 1898 (operating in the current location since 1929).
-There’s a large and elegant ballroom as well as multiple intimate spaces for mid-sized and smaller groups, a large gym and workout studios, a swimming pool, and a spa.
+There’s a large, elegant ballroom, multiple intimate spaces for mid-sized and smaller groups, a large gym and workout studios, a swimming pool, and a spa.
 Guests are invited to enjoy the spaces with sponsoring members.

 The Metropolitan

-This modern social and business networking club, located in Willis Tower, is for diverse professionals and leaders who want to connect with others in similar industries over co-working spaces, a meal, cocktails, a round of indoor golf, or special club events.
+This modern social and business networking club in Willis Tower is for diverse professionals and leaders who want to connect with others in similar industries over co-working spaces, meals, cocktails, a round of indoor golf, or special club events.
 Connect, host, work, and play are the general aims here.
-Schedule a tour and explore membership options onsite to get a feel for the space and overall professional-yet-fresh vibe.
+Schedule a tour and explore membership options onsite to get a feel for the space and overall professional yet fresh vibe.

 BIÂN

-For something a little different from all the other social and networking private clubs in Chicago, BIÂN has a spa-like wholistic care atmosphere with distinct amenities like a vinyl listening room; life coaching; a private nap room; a gym, steam room, and cold plunge pool; a well-designed social lounge; a spa; strength, yoga, Pilates, and meditation classes; and an on-site restaurant.
-Health and fitness classes, social and educational programming, and the locker rooms with steam room and cold plunge pool are all included in membership.
+For something a little different from all the other social and networking private clubs in Chicago, BIÂN has a spa-like wholistic care atmosphere with distinct amenities like a vinyl listening room, life coaching, a private nap room, a gym, steam room, and cold plunge pool; a well-designed social lounge; a spa; strength, yoga, Pilates, and meditation classes; and an on-site restaurant.
+Health and fitness classes, social and educational programming, and locker rooms with steam rooms and a cold plunge pool are all included in the membership.
 Annual membership is $4,000, with a one-time initiation fee of $1,000.
 This private club allures the health and wellness crowd in spades.

 The Executives’ Club of Chicago

-The Executives’ Club of Chicago is the nexus of Chicago’s business community where passionate leaders come together to connect, learn and grow.
-For over a century, they have worked to transform Chicago into the global economic center it is today, while challenging the next generation of leaders to redefine the business world of tomorrow.
-Some notable past speakers include Bill Gates Chairman (CEO of Microsoft Corporation), Kenneth C. Frazier (Executive Chairman, Merck & Co.) and Rosalind Brewer (CEO of Walgreens Boots Alliance).
-With over 2,400 members the Exec Club brings together well-known thought leaders, provides a platform to foster relationships with other business leaders, and offer expert-led leadership development programming.
-With more than 100+ programs and events each season, it has become a huge community of business leaders seeking to connect, educate themselves and advance the business world.
-It is where conversation leads to significant change and world of innovation.
+The Executives’ Club of Chicago is the nexus of Chicago’s business community, where passionate leaders connect, learn, and grow.
+For over a century, they have worked to transform Chicago into the global economic center it is today while challenging the next generation of leaders to redefine tomorrow’s business world.
+Some notable past speakers include Bill Gates, Chairman (CEO of Microsoft Corporation), Kenneth C. Frazier (Executive Chairman, Merck & Co.), and Rosalind Brewer (CEO of Walgreens Boots Alliance).
+With over 2,400 members, the Exec Club brings together well-known thought leaders, provides a platform to foster relationships with other business leaders, and offers expert-led leadership development programming.
+With over 100+ programs and events each season, it has become a vast community of business leaders seeking to connect, educate themselves, and advance the business world.
+It is where the conversation leads to significant change and the world of innovation.
 This is where the future meets.

 Chicago Yacht Club

 The organizing authority for the annual Chicago Yacht Club Race to Mackinac, this club is intended for those who love on-water activities, social events, and youth programming.
 Founded in 1875, the CYC is one of the longest-running yacht clubs on the planet.
-Enjoy more than 125 racing events each year and connect with more than 1,400 active members.
+Enjoy over 125 racing events annually and connect with over 1,400 active members.
 The Monroe Station includes a dining room, bar, and seasonal patio.
 Members have access to docking slips at Monroe Station as well.
 The northside clubhouse, Belmont Station, has a Sailing Activities Center and meeting and private event spaces.
-Regular, Associate, and Junior memberships are available; however, prospective members need a sponsor from a current member, seconded by an additional member.
+Regular, Associate and Junior memberships are available; however, prospective members need a sponsor from a current member, seconded by an additional member.

 Saddle & Cycle Club